abelardopardo/ontask_b/docs_src/Install/index.rst

      $ python3 manage.py initialize_db -e your_email_column_name -i scripts/initial_learners.csv"

-.. _docker:

 Creating a Development Server using Docker
 ******************************************

-You may use `Docker <https://docker.com>` to create a set of containers that run a **development** server.
+You may use `Docker <https://docker.com>`_ to create a set of containers that run a **development** server.
 The file ``docker-compose.yml`` and the folder ``docker`` contains the configuration files to create the required images and instantiate them as containers.
-The current configuration creates three containers: one running Postgresql, one running Redis (cache), and the third runs the web server (Apache) with the wsgi connector, and ``supervisord`` controlling the executing of two Celery workers (one for asynchronous tasks, and one for scheduled ones).

-The server running in the docker container needs an extra configuration file with the database and redis connection pointing to the right locations within the docker network.
+The current configuration creates the following containers:

+OnTask Server
+  Built on top of an ubuntu instance with Python 3, Django and Apache installed.
+The application is installed internally on port 80 in the container mapped to port 8080 of the local machine.

+Message Queue
+  Built on top of an ubuntu instance with Python 3, Django and an the OnTask source code.
+It executes a Celery daemon to receive execution requests.

+Relational Database
+  Built on top of the latest postgres docker image.
+It contains the database server with the data being stored in a separated volume (preserved among executions).

+Redis
+  Built on top of the latest redis docker image.
+It contains the cache server and broker for the message passing between Django and Celery.

+The file ``docker-compose.yml`` contains the parameters to build the four containers and start the execution of OnTask.

 After installing the Docker environment in your computer and creating the configuration file for the server running in the container, the sequence of commands to start the server is::

   docker-compose build
   docker-compose up

-If successful, the process will create three containers and the development server will be accessible through port 8080 in the host machine.
+The process creates the containers and the server will be accessible through port 8080 in the host machine.